-You want to find someone who is a good fit for your particular situation.
+You want to find a credentialed and qualified therapist who is a good fit for your particular situation.
 The key word is “Fit.”
-Fit will be determined by what you are looking for but it might include things such as level of comfort, feelings of ease and safety, and genuine positive regard.
-Finding the best fit determines whether counseling will be effective.
-You should always talk and ideally meet with the counselor you are considering before you decide on whom to work with.
-That is why I offer an initial Complimentary Strategy Session.
-During that time, I help you clarify your goals and give you some tools to begin to implement changes right away.
+Fit is determined by several factors and might include things such as level of comfort, feelings of ease and safety, and genuine positive regard.
+You will also want to find a counselor who is invested in their own personal work, because a counselor cannot take you therapeutically where they themselves have not ventured.
+Ideally, it is recommended that you talk and meet with the counselor you are considering before you decide on whom to work with.
+For that reason, I offer an initial Complimentary Strategy Session.
+This is typically done either by phone, video, or in-person if you are local.
+During that time, I help you clarify your goals and discuss your needs.

 Do you recommend medications?

 The choice in whether or not to use psychotropic medications is up to each individual.
-Professionally, I have observed that while medications can ease intense symptoms in the short term their long term usage doesn’t get to the root of the problem but acts more like a band aid.
+Generally speaking, I will support you in whatever choice you make around medication.
+Professionally, I have observed that while medications can ease intense symptoms in the short term their long term usage doesn’t get to the root of the problem but acts more like a band aid to cover the problem.
 I do not prescribe medications myself and often see that counseling is more effective than medication on its own.
 While medications may help, without any other changes, one will either become dependent on the medication to maintain health or symptoms may reappear after discontinuing the medication.

 Yes!
-It can be incredibly supportive to your treatment to coordinate with doctors, midwives, and any other helping professionals who may be involved with your success.
+It can be incredibly supportive to your treatment to coordinate with doctors, your therapist, and any other helping professionals who may be involved with your success.
 All you need to do is provide me with a release of information.

-Can I bring my child to our sessions?
+Can I bring my child to the Intensive?

 Do you accept insurance?

 Wait!
-I am not struggling with infertility, postpartum, and pregnancy or infant loss challenges, but I am curious about working with you.
+I am struggling with something different than you have listed on your ‘Who I see‘ page, but I am curious about working with you.